 Vermont Fish and Wildlife to offer ice fishing clinics

-Lessons will include ice safety, hole drilling, equipment, regulations and different techniques for different fish species.
+Topics to be covered include ice safety, hole drilling, equipment, regulations and different techniques for different fish.

-All participants will have the opportunity to practice what they learn.
-Everyone is urged to pre-register and wear appropriate clothing.
+All participants will have the opportunity to practice what they have learned near the end of each event.
+Everyone is urged to wear clothing suitable for the weather conditions.